ietf-wg-acme/acme/draft-ietf-acme-acme.md

 1. That the client controls the private key of the account key pair, and
 2. That the client controls the identifier in question.

-This process may be repeated to associate multiple identifiers to a key pair (e.g., to request certificates with multiple identifiers) or to associate multiple accounts with an identifier (e.g., to allow multiple entities to manage certificates).
+This process may be repeated to associate multiple identifiers with an account (e.g., to request certificates with multiple identifiers) or to associate multiple accounts with an identifier (e.g., to allow multiple entities to manage certificates).

-Authorization resources are created by the server in response to certificate orders or authorization requests submitted by an account key holder; their URLs are provided to the client in the responses to these requests.
+Authorization resources are created by the server in response to newOrder or newAuthorization requests submitted by an account key holder; their URLs are provided to the client in the responses to these requests.
 The authorization object is implicitly tied to the account key used to sign the request.

-When a client receives an order from the server in reply to a new order request, it downloads the authorization resources by sending POST-as-GET requests to the indicated URLs.
+When a client receives an order from the server in reply to a newOrder request, it downloads the authorization resources by sending POST-as-GET requests to the indicated URLs.
 If the client initiates authorization using a request to the newAuthz resource, it will have already received the pending authorization object in the response